matteovivona/mongoexportsurgeon/README.md

 docker run --name mongoes --env-file .env -it tehkapa/mongoexportsurgeon
 ```

-You can pass organizationID on run command with `--env ORG=xxxxxxxxxx`
+You can pass organizationID on run command with `--env ID=ac12cd3ef45 --env KEY=organization`